 Linnaeus Knowledge Environment: Sustainable Tourism

-The purpose of our aspiring knowledge environment is to inspire and support interdisciplinary efforts related to tourism’s transformation toward sustainability.
+The purpose of our knowledge environment is to inspire and support interdisciplinary efforts related to tourism’s transformation toward sustainability.
 To this end, we organize efforts at Linnaeus University (and beyond) that relate to balancing the virtues and vices of tourism in research, teaching, and outreach.
 Our efforts relate to the complex challenges acknowledged by international institutions and Swedish authorities.

-Why tourism matters
+On why tourism matters

-Tourism is a socio-ecological phenomenon associated with people’s mobilities.
+Tourism is much more than holidays, travel marketing, or a single industry.
+Tourism is a serious global phenomenon associated with people’s mobilities.
 It shapes and is shaped by environmental, social, economic, technological, political, and legal developments.

 What is a Linnaeus Knowledge Environment?